Home

 A coaming is a vertical surface on a boat or ship that prevents water from entering the hull.

-The best solution, and proven for centuries, is to build a raised frame around openings.
+The best solution, and proven for centuries, is to build a raised frame around every opening on deck.
 This way water will naturally drain away and not enter the interior of the hull.

 The front end with coaming in place.

 The engine hatch on the real boat ends before the aft 20mm Oerlikon cannon.
 Rudder access is something that I've come to appreciate over the years.
-Most people probably couldn't tell it isn't accurate anyways, so I decided not to be so hard on myself here.
+Most people most likely isn't aware this is a compromise, so I decided not to be so hard on myself here.
 There is plenty of room for that in other areas.

 Rear deck beam with coaming in place and balsa strips to support the corners.

-The coaming is made from 1mm Bristol Board, but could just as well be made from hard balsa, plywood or styrene.
-I had the Bristol board laying around and figured I'll give it a try.
+The coaming is made from 1mm Fiber Board, but could just as well be made from hard balsa, basswood, plywood or styrene.
+I had the fiber board laying around and figured I'll give it a try.

-I was impressed with the Board and it glues much better with CA glue than plywood or most hardwoods.
-And it is readily available and extremely inexpensive.
+I was impressed with the board and it glues much better with CA glue than plywood or most hardwoods.
+And it is readily available and very inexpensive.

 I cut a couple of strips 1/2 inch wide by 24 inches long (the size of the sheet).
 I then trimmed them to length.
 I held them in place protruding 1/4 inch above the upper edge of the deck stringers, and glued in place.

 To support the corners, I added scrap pieces of balsa from the inside in all four corners (see picture above).
 All in all, it turned out great.
-To the point I'm considering planking my next project with Bristol Board.
-I will use it again later for the superstructure of the PT-109.
+To the point I'm considering planking my next project with Fiber Board.
+I will use it again later for the deck houses of the PT-109.

-The hull planking has started.
+The deck planking has started.
 Here is the first panel lined up with the front hatch coaming of the PT-109.

 Time to lay the deck.
 I used 1/16 inch balsa here as well, just as I did for the hull planking.
 This is the thinnest I'd go - in hindsight I think 3/32 (2.5mm) would have been better.
 The benefit of going thinner is obviously lighter weight, but it is also rather delicate.